isomerpages/csc-knowledge/_ethos-issue-02/Homes for a Nation — Public Housing in Singapore.md

 <p class="small-text" style="font-weight: bold; letter-spacing: 1px;"><a name="notes"></a>NOTES</p>

 <ol>
-<li class="small-text">The Concept Plan is the long-term strategic development plan for Singapore.
+<li id="num1">The Concept Plan is the long-term strategic development plan for Singapore.
 It has guided Singapore's physical development since 1971 and is revised every 10 years.</li>
 </ol>

 <br>